Review: The Swan and Dolphin at Walt Disney World

 The Swan and Dolphin share more Disney hotel perks than the Four Seasons or Shades of Green, most importantly including 60 day access to FastPass+.
 The two hotels are also eligible for Extra Magic Hours, and full integrated into the Disney World transport system.
 They are excluded from the Disney Dining Plan and from Disney’s Magical Express.

 I rank resorts on this site for first time family visitors who may never return first based on visual kid appeal, and second on convenience for a trip focused primarily on the Magic Kingdom and secondarily on Epcot.
+My views on the Swan and Dolphin come from my four stays here, most recently in January 2017.

 None of the Epcot resorts have strong visual kid appeal compared to the best alternatives, and none is particularly convenient to the Magic Kingdom.
 Among the Epcot resorts, the Swan and Dolphin are particularly weak on visual kid appeal, and no more (or less) convenient to the Magic Kingdom.